Rendering transparent overlapping meshes only once in URP

 Learn how to render overlapping transparent meshes as a single superset polygon, using stencil buffer settings in Unity URP

-I found while working on seeb defender that we could use a way to render a bunch of overlapping meshes as if they were one.
+I found while working on Seeb Defender that we could use a way to render a bunch of overlapping meshes as if they were one.
 If these were opaque meshes, this would be no problem: we could just stack them up on top of each other and call it a day.
 The complication here is that our meshes are transparent.
 Specifically, we have several flat meshes with a transparent interior and an opaque border.
-By default the additive transparent interior will stack up until it starts triggering our bloom effect.
-And the opaque border will overlap with itself and the transparent interior.
-We would like to only see the border on the edges of the whole overlapping region, and only see a single-layer of the transparent interior otherwise.
+By default, the additive transparent interior will stack up until it starts triggering our bloom effect.
+The opaque border will overlap with itself and the transparent interior.
+We would like to only see the border on the edges of the whole overlapping region and only see a single layer of the transparent interior otherwise.

 Initial setup